Robert B. Charles

-Robert Bruce Charles (born 23 August 1960) is an American lawyer and Republican political figure.
-He was assistant secretary of state at the U.S. State Department's Bureau of International Narcotics and Law Enforcement Affairs for eighteen months from October 2003 to March 2005.
-He is a candidate for governor of Maine in the 2026 election.
+Robert Bruce Charles (born August 23, 1960) is an American lawyer.
+He is the Republican Party's nominee for governor of Maine in the 2026 election.

+Charles founded The Charles Group, a consulting firm based in Washington, D.C.

 Early life and education

-Charles grew up in a small town of Wayne, Maine, where his mother Doris was a teacher.
-He married Marina Timascheff in 1988.
+Charles grew up in a small town of Wayne, Maine, where his mother, Doris Anne, was a teacher.
+He married Marina Timasheff in 1988.

-He received a Juris Doctor from Columbia Law School in 1987, a Master of Arts in philosophy, politics, and economics (PPE) from New College, Oxford in 1984, and a Bachelor of Arts from Dartmouth College in 1982.
+He received a Juris Doctor from Columbia Law School in 1987, a Master of Arts in philosophy, politics, and economics (PPE) on a Keasbey Scholarship from New College, Oxford in 1984, and a Bachelor of Arts from Dartmouth College in 1982.